silasfelinus/kind_robots/content/artmaker.md

 tags: ['home']
 icon: game-icons:easel
 category: user
-tooltip: This hasn't been constructed yet.
-The intent is to stitch together our art modeler and show off some of our wildcards, leading up to selling print on demand services.
+tooltip:  The intent is to stitch together our art modeler and show off some of our wildcards, leading up to selling print on demand services.
 My attempts to monetize aspects of this website have continued to fight my desires to focus on everything else.
 sort: text
 underConstruction: true
 ---

-:art-prompts
+:art-maker